jidongbsu/cs452-thread-safe-library/README.md

 consumer 4 finished
  #items produced = 10000   #items consumed = 10000
 ```
 As can be seen, the testing program takes five arguments.
 The first argument is *poolsize*, which is the capacity of the doubly linked list - this is why the producer-consumer problem is also known as the bounded buffer problem - you can consider the doubly linked list as a buffer, whose size is limited.
 In the above example, from the command line, we specify the capacity of the doubly linked list as 100, so that means at most we can add 100 nodes into this list.
 The second argument describes how many items each producer will produce - we assume each producer will produce the same number of items.
 In the above example, we specify each producer to produce 2,000 items.
 The third argument specifies how many producer threads we want to create, and the fourth argument specifies how many consumer threads we want to create.
 In the above example, we set both to 5, but these two numbers do not need to be identical.
 For example, you can have 3 producers, and 4 consumers.
-The fifth argument is a sleep interval, we let producers and consumers to sleep for this interval so as to simulate the time of producing or consuming.
-You can just set it to 1, which represents 1 micro-second.
+The fifth argument is a sleep interval, we let producers and consumers sleep for this interval so as to simulate the time of producing or consuming.
+You can just set it to 1, which represents 1 microsecond.

 In addition to the testing program, a bash script is also provided in the starter code, and it is called *test-pc.sh*.
 You should not modify *test-pc.sh*.
 This script will just call *pc* and test *pc* with various arguments so as to test it more comprehensively.
 You can run this script like this: